ACS Positions on Policy Issues

 - Strengthen the quality of teaching through increased partnership and support of pre- and in-service training of educators from the kindergarten through the graduate school levels.

-- Enhance the ability of all scientists and engineers to bring specific technical talents to the U.S. workforce.
+- Enhance the ability of all scientists and engineers to bring specific technical and non-technical talents to the U.S. workforce.

 - Strengthen professional opportunities and employment-related incentives for science and engineering practitioners.